packetinspector/AlienVault-Other/Agent-Pulse/Readme.md

 - Run proxy logs to match hostnames
 - Run access logs to match bad actors
 - Run endpoint scan logs through

+####Tips
+- Enter or parse the datasource type info into a userdata field.
+Helps with reporting and SIEM view.

+####Potential Enhancements
+- Add Function to return pulseid
+- Output pulseid into a complete url for otx.alienvault, put in userdata field.
+Now you can lookup the pulse...